Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Yost Quick Release Vise

-If opening your vise quickly is a priority then a top feature to After you’ve installed your vise, opened it up and clamped a 4″ thick block of wood into you’ll have to do one thing when done.
+If opening your vise quickly is a priority, then quick release is a top feature to look for.
+After you’ve installed your vise, opened it up, and clamped a 4″ thick block of wood into it, you’ll have to do one thing when done.

 You’ll need to screw the vise back closed.

-So one feature to keep an eye out for is a quick release vise that dis-engages the screw mechanism and allows you to skip the screwing and just rapidly open OR close the vise.
+So one feature to watch is a quick-release vise that disengages the screw mechanism and allows you to skip the screwing and rapidly open OR close the vise.

 Type #3: Swivel Head Woodworkers Vise

-For the ultimate wood vise you’ll want to at least take a look at a swivel head vise that will clamp your stock firmly, and then swivel to let you work on the piece without re-adjusting or clamping.
+For the ultimate wood vise, you’ll want to look at a swivel head vise that will clamp your stock firmly and then swivel to let you work on the piece without re-adjusting or clamping.

-Lastly, these are one of the most expensive vises as the mechanisms for supporting a 360-degree rotating head are complex.
-And, it will require a custom cut and install into your workbench (so make sure you are installing it where you want it!).
+Lastly, these are among the most expensive vises as the mechanisms for supporting a 360-degree rotating head are complex.
+And it will require a custom cut and installation into your workbench (so make sure you install it where you want it!).

 Type #4: Pivot Jaw Wood Vise